 - not provide advice on questions of culpability;

 - not advise on what an appropriate sanction would be, other than addressing issues of consistency with previous decisions; and

 - not take it on themselves to reach a decision about the employee’s guilt or otherwise (that is for the disciplinary officer).

 Those in HR should bear in mind that if they exercise significant influence in the outcome of an investigation and disciplinary process, they could potentially undermine the fairness of the investigation process which might in turn result in an unfair dismissal.
 This could happen if it appears that HR reached the decision on the employee’s ‘guilt’ or otherwise, rather than the disciplinary officer.

-If you want any more information on employment law and HR issues, please contact:Subscribe to our newsletter
+If you want any more information on employment law and HR issues, please contact us on email@example.com or call 0161 785 3500.Subscribe to our newsletter

 Please note that the information and opinions contained in this article are not intended to be comprehensive, nor to provide legal advice.
 No responsibility for its accuracy or correctness is assumed by Pearson Solicitors and Financial Advisers Ltd or any of its members or employees.
 Professional legal advice should be obtained before taking, or refraining from taking, any action as a result of this article.